FAQ

 Borgo Santolina has a 10 meter by 20 meter infinity pool with a lap lane, sunken tanning ledge, outdoor shower, and large travertine terrace with loungers, cabanas, bar, shaded seating, and music system.
 The pool house offers a changing room, bathroom, and water sports room stocked with toys, goggles, balls, and floats.

-Is the property suitable for children and multi generational families?
+Is the property suitable for children and multi-generational families?

 Do you have accessible rooms or facilities?

-Borgo Santolina includes one ground floor guest room with a wheelchair accessible bathroom and shower, handrails, and a ramp that connects directly to the dining area.
-Paths and shared spaces are planned to support guests who need step free or reduced mobility access.
+Borgo Santolina includes one ground floor guest room with a wheelchair-accessible bathroom and shower, handrails, and a ramp that connects directly to the dining area.
+Paths and shared spaces are planned to support guests who need step-free or reduced mobility access.

-Is Wi Fi and air conditioning available?
+Are Wi-Fi and air conditioning available?

 What seasonal events can guests experience nearby?